 vi.
 The applicants opting for Urdu language should clearly specify the name of the Regional Language Centre viz., NRLC, Patiala / UTRC, Lucknow / UTRC, Solan otherwise the seats will be allotted according to the vacancies available in the three Regional Language Centres.

 vii.
 If a candidate is selected in a particular year and if they have not reported to the language training, their candidature will not be considered for next 3 years.

 viii.
-He/she must be below 45 years of age as on 1st July 2021.
-Age relaxation will be given only for In-service Teachers at the discretion of the selection committee
+He/she must be below 45 years of age as on 1st August 2022.
+Age relaxation will be given only for In-service Teachers by the competent authority.

 ix.
 It should be noted that English, Hindi and Sanskrit languages are not taught in the 10- month Diploma in Language Education.